david-wb/gaze-estimation/README.md

 ![alt text](static/fig1.png "Logo Title Text 1")

 The model architecture is based on the stacked hourglass model [3].
 We added additional pre-hourglass layers to predict the gaze direction.
-These output of these additional layers is concatenated with the predicted eye-region landmarks before being passed to two fully connected layers to predict the gaze direction.
+The output of these additional layers is concatenated with the predicted eye-region landmarks before being passed to two fully connected layers to predict the gaze direction.

 ### Demo Video